-The Portuguese were the first Europeans to establish a permanent presence on the "Gold Coast" (currently southern e "Gold Coast" (currently southern Ghana on the Gulf of Guinea) where they built Elmina Castle (pictured, courtesy of Wikimedia) in 1482 as a trading center.
-Although Portuguese trade along the Gold Coast probably reached its high point as early as 1530, no competitors emerged until the Dutch arrived in the late 16th century.
-After almost 50 years of periodic conflict, the last of the Portuguese coastal forts fell to the Dutch in 1642.
+The Portuguese were the first Europeans to establish a permanent presence on the "Gold Coast" (currently southern periodic conflict, the last of the Portuguese coastal forts fell to the Dutch in 1642.
 Although several European countries built settlements along the Gold Coast over the next few decades, only Britain and Denmark would remain for more than a few years.
 While the Danes largely kept to themselves, the British attacked the Dutch in 1665 and captured several coastal forts and laid the groundwork for British trading supremacy in the region.